michaelborck-books/ai-as-a-teaching-partner/booklet/appendix-b-workshop-guide.md

    "Create one prompt for something you're teaching in the next month.
 Test it yourself.
 Refine it."

    **Action 2 (This month):**
-   "Try one low-stakes AI activity with your students—either an optional practice exercise or an in-class demonstration."
+   "Try one low-stakes AI activity with your students,either an optional practice exercise or an in-class demonstration."

    **Action 3 (This semester):**
    "Pilot one AI-enhanced assignment.
-Start small—maybe worth 10-15% of the grade."
+Start small,maybe worth 10-15% of the grade."

 4. **Offer ongoing support:**
    - Your email for questions
    - Offer to meet individually with anyone who wants help implementing
    - Suggest forming a faculty learning community around AI experimentation

----
+,

 ## Quick Start Guide (Handout Template)

----
+,

 ### **QUICK START GUIDE: AI IN HR TEACHING**